cracked-21/cracked-budget/README.md

 ## 📄 License

-MIT License — Do whatever you want to my code.
+MIT License — Do whatever you want to with my code.
 Anything you do is YOUR responsibility.